OCA/account-reconcile/account_mass_reconcile/readme/DESCRIPTION.rst

 on 2 lines (1 debit / 1 credit) and do not allow
 partial reconciliation, they also match on 1 key, partner or Journal item name.

+2 advanced reconciliation methods are also available, which can make full reconcilations, based on the account move lines' Label and Reference, for moves with the same partner.